 Read More: Best Extreme Asian Movies of All Time

 1. Stranger (2017) [a.k.a.
 Forest of Secrets]

-This crime TV drama is a perfect fit for someone who is craving for well-crafted criminal investigations and consistent, three-dimensional characters who move the plot forward effortlessly.
-Luckily for the rest of the world, its success wasn’t confined only to its home country of South Korea as Netflix knew its potential and gave it the opportunity to reach out to the audiences internationally.
-The story follows a prosecutor Hwang Shi-mok, a prosecutor who visibly lacks any emotions and a female detective Yeo-jin who tirelessly pursue a murder case and try to expose the malign intents behind it along with addressing the issues of rampant corruption and non-cooperation among officials.
-With a realistic setup and headstrong, no-nonsense characters, ‘Forest of Secrets’ is set to be a big name in the world of K-dramas, a phenomenon which has already begun.
+This crime drama is a perfect fit for someone who is craving for well-crafted criminal investigations and consistent, three-dimensional characters who move the plot forward effortlessly.
+Luckily for the rest of the world, its success wasn’t confined only to its home country (South Korea) as Netflix knew its potential and gave it the opportunity to reach out to the audiences internationally.
+The story follows Hwang Shi-mok, a prosecutor who visibly lacks any emotions, and a female detective Yeo-jin who tirelessly pursues a murder case and try to expose the malign intents behind it along with addressing the issues of rampant corruption and non-cooperation among officials.
+With a realistic setup and headstrong, no-nonsense characters, ‘Forest of Secrets’ is set to be a big name in the world of K-dramas — a phenomenon which has already begun.